 Physical Education Units 3 and 4

-In Physical Education, students are introduced to the biomechanical and skill acquisition principles used to analyse human movement skills and energy production from a physiological perspective.
-They investigate the relative contribution and interplay of the three energy systems to performance in physical activity, sport and exercise.
-They explore the causes of fatigue and consider different strategies used to postpone fatigue and promote recovery.
+In Physical Education Unit 3, you are introduced to the biomechanical and skill acquisition principles used to analyse human movement skills and energy production from a physiological perspective.
+You will also investigate the relative contribution and interplay of the three energy systems to performance in physical activity, sport and exercise.
+You will discover the causes of fatigue and consider different strategies used to postpone fatigue and promote recovery.

-Students consider the physiological, psychological and sociological requirements of training to design and evaluate an effective training program.
-They participate in a variety of training sessions designed to improve or maintain fitness and evaluate the effectiveness of different training methods.
+You will practice gathering data in order to analyse skill frequencies, movement patterns, heart rates and work to rest ratios to determine the requirements of an activity.
+These skills will then be put in to practice as you consider the physiological, psychological and sociological requirements of training to design and evaluate an effective training program.
+You will also undertake a variety of practical training sessions designed to improve or maintain fitness and evaluate the effectiveness of different training methods.

 Who is it for?